 A Harvard researcher named Shawn Anchor studies emotions.
 He supports the idea that emotions are contagious with this statement: “Our brains are wirelessly connected, which means we co-process the world.
 We do not individually process the world.”

 We co-process and we co-create.
-That is a really big deal.
+That is a big deal.
 It is therefore essential to understand the idea that emotions are contagious—both the emotions you receive from others as well as the emotions you spread.

 The phenomena of contagious emotions involve all types of emotions, from happy to angry, although negative emotions are more readily spread than positive ones.
 Negative emotions are stronger because your brain is wired to keep you safe, so it is hyper-sensitive to negative emotions.
 It’s no wonder that so many are feeling anxious and unsafe right now.
-If you aren’t personally, it is likely you are “catching” it from others.

 When people know one another well, the emotional rippling effect can happen in a nanosecond.
 It starts with a facial expression or tone of voice, posture, or gesture.
 Very likely, as you catch the emotion emanating from the other, you will adjust your emotions accordingly.

 Whether you work closely with a teammate or are spending 24/7 with a family member, your emotional state frequently affects the emotions of the other.
 Sometimes you are conscious of this and other times you are unconscious to the impact you have on another (or they have on you).
 Here’s a simple example of how it works:

 You look sad after a phone call.
 If your co-worker or family member is hyper-sensitive that something is wrong, they may ask: “What’s wrong?
 Is there something I can do to help you?”